 Yes, the price includes the following: anesthesia, surgery, pre- and post-operative care and pain relief injections.
-Extra pain medication may be purchased to be given at home following surgery.
+Extra pain medication to be given at home will be sent home with your pet after surgery.

 The benefits!
 Our main goals are to prevent unwanted pregnancies and reduce pet overpopulation.